sowaw/apex_workflow/readme.md

     > Non-workflow branches should include Server-side Condition **Item is NULL** - **P0_NEXT_PAGE**

     > Your data fetch processes executed on page load should set the **P0_STATUS** to the current status of your business object.

+ 3. Configure workflow of your application.

+    * Go to **Administation** section, then select **Workflow Configuration** card.
+    * Create a new workflow by giving it a name as you want.